2betforyou/FinSec-LLM-PostTraining/README.md

 **Retrieval-Augmented Generation.**
 RAG combines a parametric language model with external retrieval so the model can use non-parametric memory at generation time.
 The original RAG formulation showed the value of retrieval for knowledge-intensive NLP tasks, and modern production systems commonly use dense retrieval, BM25, hybrid retrieval, and reranking to ground answers in external documents.
 See [Lewis et al., 2020](https://arxiv.org/abs/2005.11401).

-**Graph-based RAG.**
+**Graph-based retrieval.**
-Recent GraphRAG-style systems organize documents as graph structures instead of only flat chunks.
-This can help when the answer depends on relationships across entities, sections, or communities of documents.
-Microsoft GraphRAG and LightRAG are representative examples of this direction.
-See [Microsoft GraphRAG](https://www.microsoft.com/en-us/research/project/graphrag/) and [LightRAG, 2024](https://arxiv.org/abs/2410.05779).
+Recent retrieval systems increasingly organize documents as graph structures instead of only flat chunks.
+This can help when the answer depends on relationships across entities, sections, clauses, or communities of documents.
+LightRAG is one representative example of this direction.
+See [LightRAG, 2024](https://arxiv.org/abs/2410.05779).

 **Parameter-efficient fine-tuning.**
 QLoRA makes it possible to fine-tune large language models with 4-bit quantization and LoRA adapters, reducing memory requirements while preserving useful adaptation behavior.
 This is a natural fit when full fine-tuning is too expensive but domain adaptation is still needed.
 See [Dettmers et al., 2023](https://arxiv.org/abs/2305.14314).